The Equalizer (film): Box office

-The Equalizer grossed $101.5 million in North America and $90.8 million in other territories for a worldwide gross of $192.3 million, against a net production budget of $55 million.
+The Equalizer grossed $101.5 million in North America and $90.8 million in other territories for a worldwide gross of $192.3 million.
+Its net production budget was estimated between $55 million and $73 million.

-The film was released on September 26, 2014, in the United States and earned $12.5 million from 3,236 theaters in its first opening night including the $1.45 million it earned from 2,693 screens from Thursday night showings.
-On the second day the film earned $13.5 million and $8.1 million on the third day.
-Its opening day is the third biggest for Washington, tailing behind American Gangster ($15.8 million) and Safe House ($13.6 million).
+The film was released on September 26, 2014, in the United States and earned $12.5 million from 3,236 theaters in its first opening night, including the $1.45 million it earned from 2,693 screens from Thursday night showings.
+On the second day, the film earned $13.5 million and $8.1 million on the third day.
+Its opening day is the third biggest for Washington, trailing behind American Gangster ($15.8 million) and Safe House ($13.6 million).

-On its opening weekend the film earned $34,100,000 ($10,816 per theater) and debuted at number one at the box office.
+On its opening weekend the film earned $34.1 million ($10,816 per theater) and debuted at number one at the box office.
 The film broke several records at the box office during its opening weekend including the biggest R-rated debut of September, surpassing Jackass Number Two record ($29 million), the biggest IMAX opener of September, the biggest debut weekend gross for Antoine surpassing Olympus Has Fallen ($30 million), the fifth biggest domestic opening for Washington behind the aforementioned American Gangster ($43.6 million), Safe House ($40.2 million), and eventually behind its sequel The Equalizer 2 ($35.8 million) and The Magnificent Seven ($35.7 million).
 It was also the fourth biggest for a film released in September.
 It earned $3.3 million from 352 IMAX theaters.
 Audiences for the debut weekend of the film were 52% male and 48% female, with 65% of ticket buyers over 30 years old.

 The Equalizer earned $17.8 million overseas from 65 territories from 4,500 screens during its opening weekend with $1.4 million of the gross coming from 137 IMAX theaters.
-The film broke several September openings record in various territories including the UK, Netherlands, Israel, and Egypt.
+The film broke several September openings record in various territories including the UK, Netherlands, Israel and Egypt.
 Top openings include the UK ($2.9 million), Russia ($2.7 million), Mexico ($1.4 million), Brazil ($1.3 million) United Arab Emirates ($875,000) and Malaysia ($650,000).
 Showings from Village Roadshow markets grossed an estimate $2.4 million with top openings including Australia ($1.9 million), New Zealand ($180,000) and Singapore ($300,000).